– New category challenges industry standards in soft tissue robotic-assisted surgery and has the potential to expand access to minimally invasive care

 MIRA is the world’s first miniaturized robotic-assisted surgery (RAS) system.
-Its small, sleek form factor is designed to offer the benefits of RAS during abdominal surgical procedures without the logistical inefficiencies of traditional mainframe robotics.
-The easily accessible device weighs approximately two pounds and offers internal triangulation with shoulders, arms, and infinite wrist roll inside of the body.
+Its small, sleek form factor is designed to offer the benefits of RAS during colectomy procedures without the logistical inefficiencies of traditional mainframe robotics.
+The easily accessible device weighs approximately two pounds (less than one kg) and offers internal triangulation with shoulders, arms, and infinite wrist roll inside of the body.
 It can be used in any operating room – a dedicated mainframe room is unnecessary.
 With its drape- and dock-free design and portability, MIRA is quick to set up, clean up, and move between cases.
 Its conveniently accessible design positions it to be used as a standalone system or a complementary tool for facilities that already own a mainframe.
 With MIRA, every operating room is RAS-ready.

 Cautionary Note Regarding Forward-Looking Statements

 This communication contains statements that constitute “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements include but are not limited to, statements regarding our plans, beliefs, expectations, assumptions, and other statements that are not necessarily historical facts.
 You are cautioned that these forward-looking statements are only predictions and involve risks and uncertainties.
 Further, any forward-looking statement speaks only as of the date on which it is made, and we do not intend to update or revise any forward-looking statements.
 This communication also contains market data related to our business and industry which includes projections that are based on several assumptions we believe are reasonable and most significant to the projections as of the date of this communication.
 If any of our assumptions prove to be incorrect, our actual results may significantly differ from our projections based on these assumptions.